ElektraInitiative/libelektra/src/plugins/hexnumber/README.md

    starting with `0x` (or `0X`) into decimal before passing the value on to the rest of Elektra.
 This can be useful for importing a configuration file that uses hexadecimal values into Elektra without writing a specification for the file.

-   NOTE: be careful when using this option, as strings like `0xg` might produce unwanted results. (see `man 3 strtoull` for details)
+   NOTE: be careful when using this option, as any configuration value that contains invalid non-hexadecimal characters
+         (i.e. does not match `0[xX][0-9A-Fa-f]+`) will result in an error.

    ```
    sudo kdb mount test.ecf /examples/hexnumber/forced hexnumber /force=1